bartfeenstra/betty/documentation/usage/extension/http_api_doc.rst

 The HTTP API Documentation extension
 ====================================

-The HTTP API Documentation extension renders interactive and user-friendly HTTP API documentation using `ReDoc <https://github.com/Redocly/redoc>`_.
+The :py:class:`betty.extension.HttpApiDoc` extension renders interactive and user-friendly HTTP API documentation using `ReDoc <https://github.com/Redocly/redoc>`_.

 Enable this extension through Betty Desktop, or in your project's :doc:`configuration file </usage/project/configuration>` as follows: